Historical Apoplexy · State Legislative Adaptations · West Virginia

 (7) "Resource library" means a publicly maintained inventory of

-through the Fresco Resource Library model (Jacque Fresco, The Venus
+Library framework (Jacque Fresco, The Venus Project, 2007), in

 (1) There is hereby established the West Virginia Food and